-Federal Work-Study (FWS) is a type of aid which provides part-time jobs for undergraduate and graduate students with financial need, allowing them to earn money to help pay education expenses.
+College Work-Study (CWS) is a type of aid which provides part-time jobs for undergraduate and graduate students with financial need, allowing them to earn money to help pay education expenses.
+Idaho State University participates in both the Federal Work-Study (FWS) and Idaho Work-Study (SWS) programs.

 To determine financial need, students must complete a Free Application for Federal Student Aid (FAFSA).

-Employment under FWS must be reasonably available.
-Work-study is not available and cannot be used during the summer.
+Employment under CWS must be reasonably available.
+CWS is not available and cannot be used during the summer.

-Work-study is paid hourly based on hours worked and is not dispersed in a “lump sum.”
+CWS is paid hourly based on hours worked and is not disbursed in a “lump sum.”
 Most students work 10 to 20 hours per week.
 Minimum wage in the state of Idaho is $7.25 per hour.

 - Demonstrate financial need (determined by your FAFSA)